 The Longboard – The Longboard has a hand-crafted drink menu and the restaurant as a whole is so different than any other place in St. John.
 Think of it as Caribbean dishes with Asian and Hawaiian influences.
-The Longboard doesn’t open until 3:00pm, so head on over for a late lunch or early dinner.
+The Longboard doesn’t open until 3:00pm, so it’s the perfect spot for a late lunch or early dinner.

 Uncle Joe’s Barbecue – If you’ve got a craving for BBQ during your trip to St. John, then look no further than Uncle Joe’s.
 Some even say they serve the best ribs on the island.
 I would recommend trying the combo plate to get the full experience.

-**I know some people will give me grief for showcasing “American” food in the Caribbean, but honestly, not everyone likes Caribbean food – so I try to be inclusive and give recommendations for all different types of food.
-If you don’t want to eat a burger in the Caribbean, then don’t.
+**I know some people will give me grief for showcasing “American” food in the Caribbean, but honestly, not everyone likes Caribbean food.
+I want to be inclusive and give recommendations for all different types of food.
+If you don’t want to eat “American” food, then don’t.
 There are plenty of other recommendations on this list to choose from.

 The Tap and Still – Kind of like Five Guys, but with alcohol.
 Don’t expect your food to come out on fancy plates though.
 The burgers are wrapped in foil and and your order will arrive in a brown paper bag.

 Woody’s – Woody’s is like a dive bar without the dive – if you can imagine that.
 The food is good and the drinks are even better.
 Happy Hour is every day from 3:00-6:00pm, so it gets a little crowded during those times.
 Try the Shark Bites – they are amazing.
 And no, it’s not really shark, it’s just blackened Mahi.